galette/galettedoc/source/changelogs/galette_09.rst

 Added
 =====

+* New translations has been added!
+* `Galette translation <https://hosted.weblate.org/projects/galette/>`_ are now done on weblate platform
 * Save searches (`#691 <https://bugs.galette.eu/issues/691>`_)
 * Ability to use several admins email addresses from preferences (`#643 <https://bugs.galette.eu/issues/643>`_)
 * Send a mail to admins when a member edit his card (`#756 <https://bugs.galette.eu/issues/756>`_)